Debt is a fascinating concept and it has a huge impact on our lives whether we like it or not.

 It’s Not Only About Money

 Debt is everywhere.
-It might be surprising for an outsider how often you can hear the term “debt” in casual conversations among software engineers.
+It might be surprising for an outsider how often you can hear the term “debt” in casual conversations among software engineers like me.
 That kind of debt is called “technical” and it means compromising software quality in order to get the job done faster.
-Yes, that's the main reason why many apps are so crappy and unstable.
+Yes, that’s the main reason why many apps are so crappy and unstable.
 As with financial debt, there are two opposing views when it comes to its technical cousin: some people see it as a necessary tool and some people tend to avoid it by all means.
-There are also “debt junkies” and “perfectionists” that stick to the extreme ends of that scale.
+There are also “debt junkies” and “perfectionists” that stick to the extreme ends of that scale and the consequences of their actions are usually disastrous in the long run.

 Debt to Ourselves